 About the “Permaculture In Action” series

-As I travel often and practice nomadic permaculture, I figured I would start a series of periodic blog posts describing the practical permaculture work I do in various places that I visit.
-I would call this series “Permaculture In Action at: [people]’s”.
+As I travel often and practice nomadic permaculture, I figured I would start a series of periodic blog posts describing the practical permaculture work I volunteer in various places that I visit.
+I would call this series “Permaculture In Action”.

 Intro: Anthony & Brittany’s